Ali786kumail/udwall/README.md

 > **Note:** `udwall` requires `sudo` privileges.
 ### Create a Configuration

-You can create a configuration file manually or use the `--create` command to generate one from your current live ufw rules.
+You can create a configuration file manually or use the `--create` command to generate one from your current live UFW rules.

 ```bash
 sudo udwall --create
 ```
-It will create a `udwall.conf` file in `/etc/udwall/udwall.conf`.
+This creates a `udwall.conf` file in `/etc/udwall/udwall.conf`.

 ### Create Backup

-You can create a backup of your current ufw rules with the `--backup` command.
+You can create a backup of your current UFW rules with the `--backup` command.

 ```bash
 sudo udwall --backup
 ```

-It will create a backup of your current ufw rules in `/home/ubuntu/backup/firewall-backup/`.

-The backup folder contains both iptables and ufw rules.
+This creates a timestamped backup in `/home/ubuntu/backup/firewall-backup/`, containing both iptables and UFW rules.

 ### Apply the Configuration

-This will backup your current state, remove undefined rules, and apply the new ones based on the configuration file only.
+This will back up your current state, remove undefined rules, and apply the new ones based on the configuration file.

 ```bash
 sudo udwall --apply
 ```
-Backup will be created in `/home/ubuntu/backup/firewall-backup/`.
+Backups are stored in `/home/ubuntu/backup/firewall-backup/`.

 ### Enable Firewall